 The course is part of this learning path

-So now we know at a high level what AWS Elastic Beanstalk is and does, let me run through some of its core components that create the service.
+So now we know at a high level what AWS Elastic Beanstalk is and does, let me run through some of its core components that creates the service.
 The application version.
 An application version is a very specific reference to a section of deployable code.
-The application version will point typically to S3, simple storage service, to where the deployable code may reside.
+The application version will point typically to S3, simple storage service to where the deployable code may reside.

 The environment.
 An environment refers to an application version that has been deployed on AWS resources.
 These resources are configured and provisioned by AWS Elastic Beanstalk.
 At this stage, the application is deployed as a solution and becomes operational within your environment.
 The environment is comprised of all the resources created by Elastic Beanstalk and not just an EC2 instance with your uploaded code.